MedicareFAQ

 Covered

 More than half of all hip replacements in the United States are now performed as outpatient procedures, meaning you go home the same day or within 23 hours.
-CMS removed total hip arthroplasty from the Inpatient-Only list in 2020, making outpatient hip replacement widely available.
+CMS removed total hip arthroplasty from the Inpatient-Only list in 2020, making outpatient hip surgery under Medicare widely available.

 Under Part B, you pay 20% of the Medicare-approved amount after meeting your $283 annual deductible.
 According to Medicare's Procedure Price Lookup tool, the average patient cost for outpatient total hip replacement (CPT 27130) is approximately $2,154 at an ambulatory surgical center and $1,927 at a hospital outpatient department.